ipfs/team-mgmt/LEAD_MAINTAINER_PROTOCOL.md

 With this structure, we expect to achieve the following goals:

 - Recognize extraordinary contributions and empower contributors to take an even more important role in the project.
-- Keep issues and information organized so that it can
+- Keep issues and information organized.
 - Reduce PR review time and Time To Release.
 - Increase the overall quality of the project.
 - Help users know who to reach out to for help.